 - Over the counter pain medication

 - Using a splint or brace

 - PRP injection*

-*New studies show PRP and stem cell injections can help reduce pain caused by osteoarthritis (link when finished).
+*New studies show PRP and tissue and cell therapies can help reduce pain caused by osteoarthritis.
 Ask your physician if you’re a candidate for this orthobiologics option.
-These injections are not guaranteed to take effect, but when they work, they will decrease pain and improve function.
+These injections are not guaranteed to take effect, but when they work, they may help decrease pain and improve function.

 If surgery is necessary, you will discuss which surgery path to take with your physician.

 - Synovectomy and removal of osteophytes

 Your well-being is important to us.
 Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our OrthoIndy Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.